Academics

 • Social Studies

-First grade students continue to explore the theme of Family and the concept of Change during the second semester.
+First grade students continue to explore Family as a theme and the concept of Change during the second semester.
 Students work to notice and make change in our community as well as in the wider world.
-As they begin their studies of change in the greater community, students investigate change in terms of time, seasons, and the calendar.
+As they begin their studies of Change in the greater community, students investigate change in terms of time, seasons and the calendar.
 In a continuation and expansion of this study, first graders use the research question, “Where do families get their food?”
-To guide the inquiry, students visit farms, farmers’ markets, grocery stores, and local food organizations.
-From there, the students engage in several learning experiences that help them understand how food makes it way from farms to tables.
-After studying natural change, their focus shifts to how to influence change in the wider world.
-They learn about problems in our community, such as pollution, recycling, trash, and staying healthy.
-In a final share, first graders present the facts about these topics and suggest small changes their families could make that could help solve these larger issues.
+To guide the inquiry, students visit farms, farmers’ markets, grocery stores and local food organizations.
+From there, students engage in several learning experiences that help them understand how food makes its way from farms to tables.

 • Spanish Language/Literacy

-In first grade Spanish, students connect their knowledge of the language to the theme of Family as well as to their daily school life.
-Students make connections to others by learning how to describe themselves in Spanish and learning how those physical traits make us similar and different to other people.
-Students apply their language skills by practicing new and old vocabulary in Spanish through didactic activities, games and songs.
-Spanish classes are designed so that every student has the opportunity to listen to, speak, read and write key vocabulary in the target language.
+Students connect their knowledge of the Spanish language to the Family theme and concept of Change in first grade Spanish.
+In making connections to others, students learn how to describe themselves in Spanish and learn how those physical traits make us similar to and different from other people.
+Students apply their language skills by applying previously learned vocabulary and practicing new Spanish words through didactic activities, games and songs.
+In Spanish class, all students have the opportunity to listen, speak, read and write key vocabulary.
 They also make literary connections while reading various books that highlight the theme of Family.
-Students are learning about families and cultures that have similarities and differences from their own.
-Throughout the semester, students discover how we can create different types of connections to others and how that can change our perspective of the meaning of family.
-Spanish classes are based on a creative problem-solving in dynamic groups where outcomes are not always predictable, but ultimately greater than any individual perspective could envision.
+Students learn about families and cultures that have similarities and differences from their own.
+Throughout the semester, students discover how we can create different types of connections with others and how that can change our perspective of the meaning of Family.
 In first grade, we strive to continue building a love of language and cultural learning where students are eager to participate.
-Mexico and The day of the dead are a very important part of this wonderful journey.
+Mexico, Frida Kahlo, and Day of the Dead units are integral parts of this wonderful journey.

 • Technology

-Students in first grade are becoming skilled at using technology learning tools in their classroom like laptops and iPads.
-Using their personally assigned iPad, students are developing routines, safety protocols, and understandings of symbols inherent in iPad applications.
-These understandings promote independent use across disciplines.
+Students in first grade become skilled at using technology learning tools in their classroom like laptops and iPads.
+Using their personally assigned iPad, students develop routines, safety protocols and understandings of symbols inherent in iPad applications.
+These understandings promote independence across disciplines.
 In addition, first graders learn how to use an iterative approach to solving problems and testing ideas through coding.
-Using their personally assigned world wide web accessible code.org accounts, students learn how patterns are used to create algorithms to solve puzzles and mazes.
-Creating loops, sequences and variables allows students to develop critical thinking and problem solving skills; a skill set that we hope transfers to all their disciplines.
-Students engage in the study of simple machines through the use of Lego Education WeDo kits.
-Students learn to construct simple machine models and program them to come to life.
-Through construction and programming, students reinforce ideas around problem solving, collaboration, design, and engineering.
-Students learn about motors, gears, pulleys, cams and continue to make real world connections.
-This unit culminates in the construction of each student's very own automaton constructed from everyday materials.
+Using their personally assigned World Wide Web accessible code.org accounts, students learn how patterns are used to create algorithms to solve puzzles and mazes.
+Creating loops, sequences and variables allows students to develop critical thinking and problem-solving skills; a skill set that they can apply to all their disciplines.

 • Visual Arts